 - Opportunity Calendar – during Advent and Christmas 2011 a daily calendar was created that informed folks of the needs of the world and the efforts of various church and secular organizations to meet those needs; an invitation was offered to help meet the needs that surround us.
 The posts began on Nov.
 27, 2011 and finished on Jan.
 5, 2012.

 - General Interest – these are items that are not necessarily related to the Sunday readings but have or may have appeal to participants in our forum (or on this blog).
 Expect surprises here because one of the things we have learned is that the Spirit is quite creative in helping us “grow up.”

 - Supplemental Resources – these are posts which may have been in a printed handout for use in the Sunday morning forum or may be resources for further study in a particular text or item of interest to students of the Bible.
 Links to additional online resources will be a part of these posts.

-On September 25, 2012 we added (via Dan Rondeau) a regular series of posts entitled Wind Chimes (view the original post).
+On September 25, 2012 we added (via Dan Rondeau) a semi-regular series of posts entitled Wind Chimes (view the original post).
 Building upon the theme ‘Hear what the Spirit is saying’ and the verse from John 3, “The wind blows where it chooses, and you hear the sound of it, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.” (verse 8) Wind Chimes was introduced: